desimaniac/docs/my_sonarr_and_radarr_naming_preferences.md

 | WEBDL-2160p  | 2160p.WEB    |
 | Bluray-2160p | 2160p.BluRay |

-\*Haven't figured out what to do with these yet so I left them as-is.
+\*Haven't figured out what to do with these yet, so I left them as-is.

 ### Episode Naming